Data Type Ranges

 The int and unsigned int types have a size of four bytes.
 However, portable code should not depend on the size of int because the language standard allows this to be implementation-specific.

-For more information about the restrictions of the sizes of each type, see Fundamental Types.
+For more information about the restrictions of the sizes of each type, see Built-in types.